 A fragmented bull with only torso with a hump and the neck portion anand unique decoration of appliqué strapping and a red slip is applied to it.
 A horse with one leg with a perforation for wheel axelswas found.
 Other three legs were broken.
 There is an ornate saddle on the back.
 It is decorated with incised designs and the curve of the neck is made very graceful.
-There were traces of hite colour in the belly portion.
-(Pl.
-14: Fig. 1)
+There was traces of hite colour in the belly portion.